iamlos/meet-the-dockers/README.md

     docker-machine rm playground
     docker-machine ls

-    when stopping and starting the vm, you may be asked to run docker-machine regenerate-certs
+    //when stopping and starting the vm, you may be asked to run docker-machine regenerate-certs

-    Shows help
+    //Shows help
     docker-machine
 #2. docker
+    //Run or open the quickstart terminal if you haven't already done so eval "$(docker-machine env playground)"
     docker run -d -p 8000:80 nginx
     docker logs
     docker rm